docpad-archive/documentation/Open-Source-Startup.md

-DocPad is an Open-Source Startup, this means that while DocPad is entirely open-source, it has the intent on becoming a profitable business one day.
+DocPad is an Open-Source Startup, this means that while DocPad is entirely open-source (and will remain), it has the intent on becoming a profitable business one day.

 ## Progress